 - A Replicate administrator user.
 Enterprise Manager uses this user to connect to the Qlik Replicate instance.
 This means: - If the connection is made directly to the replication server, you can use the fixed user name admin.
 In this case, the default port is 3552.
 You set the admin user password on the Replicate server using the repctl setserverpassword command, as follows: - On the Replicate server, run the following command from the bin directory; then restart the Replicate service: - Repctl.exe setserverpassword <adminPassword> For more details, see the Replicate documentation. - If the connection is made to the Replicate UI server, you must specify a user with Admin role.

 This can be the user that installed Replicate, an Active Directory user with the Replicate Admin role, or a member of the AttunityReplicateAdmins Active Directory group.

 The default port is 443.
-For information on setting user roles within Qlik Replicate, refer to the

-Qlik Replicate Setup and User Guide.
+For information on setting user roles within Olik Replicate, refer to the - The default port is 443.
+For information on setting user roles within Qlik Replicate, refer to the Qlik Replicate Setup and User Guide.